Elizabethtown Area School District

-Map of Lancaster County, Pennsylvania Public School Districts.
-Elizabethtown Area School District is in pink in the North-West corner of the county.
+Map of Lancaster County, Pennsylvania public school districts.
+Elizabethtown Area School District is in pink in the northwest corner of the county.

 The Elizabethtown Area School District is a school district in the Northwest corner of Lancaster County, Pennsylvania, United States that serves Elizabethown Borough and the townships of Conoy, and West Donegal, as well as the North and West part of Mount Joy Township.
 It is a member of Lancaster-Lebanon Intermediate Unit (IU) 13.

 Schools

 Schools in the Elizabethtown Area School District include: